nilichen/dl4j-examples/README.md

 - Implementated as Caltech101 in dl4j-examples
 ![dl4j-caltech101](https://github.com/nilichen/dl4j-examples/blob/master/dl4j-examples/src/main/resources/readme_images/dl4j-caltech101.png)
 - Applied transfer learning with VGG-16, modifying only the last layer, keeping other frozen.
 See https://deeplearning4j.org/transfer-learning and https://deeplearning4j.org/build_vgg_webapp.
+- Scores may be sensitive to random seed as to which images are selected for testing.
+It is also suggested on its website to train and test on fixed number of pictures and repeating the experiment with different random selections of pictures in order to obtain error bars.
 ![scores](https://github.com/nilichen/dl4j-examples/blob/master/dl4j-examples/src/main/resources/readme_images/score.png)

 ---